 The internet is rife with copyright infringements, pictures are stolen and used for click bait sites.
 At pippin we encourage you to add your water mark to your photos.
 A lot of groups don’t allow this as its breaking the “Self Promotion” rule, at Pippin we do not allow links to self promote, but we do encourage watermarking.
 Don’t let others take credit for your work.
 A simple way to watermark your work is to add text to your photo using an app.

 All of the above photos were taken with my iPad tablet.. 🙂 Now to this weeks homework assignment.
 I want you to get creative and snap one finished project in 2 different ways.
 Use props, lighting and displays.
 Post both photos to the pinned post over in the club for chance to win this weeks giveaway.

 I hope you have come away from my series on Color Theory with a little better insight in to how colors work.
-We will have a new series starting February so keep your eyes out for that.

 Love Pippin xoxoxox

 7 thoughts on “Color Theory 105 – Presentation is Key”

 Will you (please) post a notice when this series is available in a printable format.
 I have learned so much from these lessons, I would love to have them to refer back to.

 I downloaded the app and posted my current WIP on IG

 I’ve been trying to learn how to improve my presentation and I thank you for this mini course